The Resistance Cover Art

 MEDICAL WING

-The nanites were delicate mechanisms, vulnerable to a properly stimulated human immune system.
-They were smaller than viruses and more fragile.
-The inoculations had been effective, and were distributed at remarkable speed by scientists who understood the stakes.
-But the infestation had spread too fast.
-With so many absorbed into the Collective so quickly, vaccine production collapsed after just three million doses…a drop in the ocean of humanity’s need.
+The nanites were delicate mechanisms, vulnerable to properly stimulated human immune systems.
+Smaller than viruses and more fragile.
+The inoculations had proven effective, and they’d been distributed at remarkable speed.
+But the infestation spread even more rapidly.
+With so many absorbed into the Collective so quickly, vaccine production collapsed after just three million doses: a drop in humanity’s ocean of need.

 Laura moved to her daughter’s workstation, where multiple screens displayed news feeds and social media.
 The hashtag #EmbraceTheCollective dominated every platform like a digital plague.

-“They’re not even trying to hide it anymore,” Jenny said, pointing to footage of a ceremony in Times Square.
-Hundreds of people stood in perfect rows, their eyes vacant but faces serene as they received neural interface upgrades.
+“They’ve abandoned all pretense of secrecy,” Jenny said, pointing to footage of a ceremony in Times Square.
+Hundreds stood in perfect formation, eyes vacant but faces serene as they received neural interface upgrades.
 “It’s trending.
-They’re proud of becoming a hive mind.”
+They’re celebrating their transformation into a hive mind.”

 Jenny’s expression darkened.

-“What about reversing the neural interfaces once they’re established?”
+“What about reversing established neural interfaces?”

 “Bentley here.”
 Her voice warmed.
 “Michael!”

-“I’ll check in after the handoff.”
+“I’ll report after the handoff.”
+He said.

-“Speaking of the game, I’ve been tracking the social credit system in controlled areas.
-People are now reporting each other for ‘resistant thoughts.’
-They get elevation points.”
+“I’ve been tracking their social credit system.”
+She said.
+“People are reporting each other for ‘resistant thoughts.’
+That earns them elevation points.”

 “Elevation points?”